lowes/product-viewer/README.md

 ## Packages

 -   product-viewer: A web component used to view 3D product assets.
-Currently a private npm package on the GitHub registry.
+Currently an npm package on the GitHub registry.

 -   viewer-demos: A react web app demonstrating the features of product-viewer and sample implementations.
 It is hosted at [3dviewer.3dmanager.app](https://3dviewer.3dmanager.app/)

 -   viewer-assets: contains shared assets for use across all product-viewer projects

+## Using `product-viewer`

+The product viewer is available as an npm package for import into a JavaScript or TypeScript project.

+See the `product-viewer` package [readme](packages/product-viewer/README.md) for details.

 ## Development